maheshawagh/MyChef-Repo/README.md

 # MyChef-Repo
-This is first Chef Repository
+This is first Chef Repository.
+Just curious to learn chef.